GUEST POST by Nicholas Dyer

 The BBC is now about to bring this incredible creature into the living rooms of an estimated billion people who don’t know they exist, let alone what they should be called.
 But they are about to discover them and fall in love with them as the ‘painted wolf’.

 What’s the Objection?

-Yet here again there is no unanimous agreement.
-On one side there are those that feel everyone has settled on ‘African wild dog’ as the correct name.
+Yet, here again, there is no unanimous agreement.
+On one side, some feel everyone has settled on ‘African wild dog’ as the correct name.
 Yet there are others, who would insist that the name is and should be ‘painted dog.’

 So to claim, as some might, that there exists a unanimously agreed English name for Lycaon is not correct.
 While I believe there are strong arguments for using ‘painted wolf’ as a legitimate alternative, I also accept that it is vitally important to link this name to what scientists and conservationists prefer to call them; whether wild or painted dog.

-Regardless of everyone’s views, the reality is that Sir David Attenborough, beloved and trusted worldwide, will enter people’s homes in just under two weeks and call these creatures ‘painted wolves.’
-He will reach a huge worldwide audience previously oblivious to their existence.
+Regardless of everyone’s views, the reality is that Sir David Attenborough, beloved and trusted worldwide, will enter people’s homes in just under two weeks and call these creatures’ painted wolves.’
+He will reach a substantial worldwide audience previously oblivious to their existence.

 This is one reason why I have formed the Painted Wolf Foundation together with the well-known Lycaon conservationist Peter Blinston and leading African wildlife conservationist Diane Skinner.